 From Chinese New Year to Deepavali, here’s your guide to Singapore’s annual cultural celebrations.

-One of the country’s major holidays, Chinese New Year marks the first day of the first month in the Chinese lunar calendar.
-The dates are different each year as it follows the lunar cycle, but it generally falls between January and February.
-Some practices include gathering family members for a reunion steamboat dinner and giving away ang bao (red packets containing money).
+One of the country’s major holidays, Chinese New Year marks the first day of the first month of the Chinese lunar calendar.
+The dates of Chinese New Year differ every year as they follow the lunar cycle, but generally fall between January and February.
+Chinese New Year practices include gathering family members for a reunion dinner and giving away ang bao (red packets containing money).

 There’s also the Chingay Parade, a grand display of the country’s multicultural heritage with visually stunning highlights like majestic floats and stilt walkers.

 In January or February, there’s also the Hindu festival, Thaipusam.
 During this period, devotees gather to seek blessings and fulfil their vows in this amazing spectacle, which starts from Sri Srinivasa Perumal Temple on Serangoon Road and ends at Layan Sithi Vinayagar Temple on Keong Saik Road.

 During this two-day festival, some of the devotees pierce their cheeks with metal prongs and carry decorated altars (known as "kavadi"), tethered to their bodies with hooks in a feat of religious devotion.

 Held on the fifth day of the fifth month of the traditional Chinese lunar calendar, The Dragon Boat Festival dates back centuries, and is celebrated in the modern day with exciting dragonboat races and delicious rice dumplings.

 Muslims observe a holy month known as Ramadan (held prior to Hari Raya Aidilfitri).
 During this period, Muslims in Singapore gather at the end of the day to break their fast at sundown.
 During this month, visit areas like Kampong Gelam and Geylang Serai for night markets that sell clothes and—best of all—special sweets and savouries.